CodeIGuess/CTA/README.md

-# CTA
+# CTA (Compiles To Anything)
+A language that's inspired by Python, Java, and C.

-A compiler from CTA language to C++, written in JavaScript.
+This repo is a compiler from CTA to C++

-# What does it stand for?
-Compiles To Anything

 # Why?
 I wanted to make a language that has some features built-in